MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## Email activity analysis

-By using blob storage as the data source, you can get more complete analysis based on all meeting and email activity related to the selected process categories.
+You can get more complete analysis based on email activity related to the selected process categories.

 Ask your admin what is set for surfacing and classifying email activity for analysis.
 The admin can go to **Admin** > **Configuration** > **Process Explorer** and confirm which is selected:

   ![Categorize email admin setting](./images/pexp-admin-settings.png)

-For blob storage categorization, the system will limit the data used for categorizations to five million emails and meetings to improve interactivity.
+For email categorization, the system will limit the data used for categorizations to five million emails and meetings to improve interactivity.
 If you know the subset of data you want to focus on, you can set time range and/or filters to focus the data used.
 If not, or if your filtering still results in more than five million values, the system will automatically choose a good representative sample from the complete filtered sample.

-For a blob storage dataset, the categorization options depend of what the admin settings are for email activity:
+The email categorization option depends of what the admin settings are for email activity:

 * If email categorization is enabled, you'll use both the Meeting and Email category pages to manually categorize meeting and email activity separately, which better trains the model for auto-categorizing the full dataset.
 * If no Email category page is shown, you'll only see and use the Meeting category page to manually categorize meetings, which trains the model for auto-categorizing the full dataset, including both meeting and email activity.

 ### To categorize email activity for analysis

-1. If you haven't done so already, follow the steps to [add the blob storage dataset](#to-add-a-new-dataset).
+1. If you haven't done so already, follow the steps to [add a new dataset](#to-add-a-new-dataset).
-2. If you haven't done so already, complete the steps [to categorize meetings](#to-categorize-meetings-for-analysis) for the blob storage dataset.
+2. If you haven't done so already, complete the steps [to categorize meetings](#to-categorize-meetings-for-analysis) for the new dataset.
 3. If no **Email** category page is shown, you can select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample meeting categorizations; this will take a few minutes or more depending on the size of the dataset.

 4. If the **Email** category page is available, then you can manually manually categorize email activity by selecting **Email** > **Query Builder** and then entering one or more keywords, separated by commas, in one of the applicable **Keyword** boxes to view email with these keywords, and then select **Run query**.

    * To search for word phrases, separate the phrase with an underline (for example **budget_manager**).
    * To search for word phrases in any order, separate the words with spaces (for example **budget finance manager**).